 At the age of 23, Father married Anna Plett [#476151], who died of tuberculosis after thirteen years of happy marriage, and left four children.

 Father then married a widow [Justina Wiebe #1111260] whose husband [Gerhard Wiebe #1111488] had been killed by the Makhno bandits [on 29 Nov.
 1919] and who had one child [Helene Wiebe #1031013].

 They now had five children, and adopted an orphan, the son of his first wife's sister [Katharina Plett #476144].
 Then one son [Peter Johann Wiens #1031401] and one daughter were born to them.

 The two sons from the first marriage died during and after World War II.

 Father once narrowly escaped death by drowning.
 He suffered from intestinal cramps and was often close to death.
 While he was in prison because of his faith, his right side was paralyzed by a stroke.
-God heard his own and the children's prayers, Father was released and was allowed to come home.
+God heard his prayers and those of his children, Father was released and was allowed to come home.

-When the Machno bandits raged in the area, he and his first wife found peace with God.
+When the Makhno bandits raged in the area, he and his first wife found peace with God.
 Father had a good voice and sang in the church choir for a long time.
-There was a lot of singing and music in the family.
+There was a lot of singing and playing of music in the family.
 He knew many songs by heart and enjoyed reading God's Word with the family.